The Queensland capital Brisbane is perfectly positioned for day trips of every kind.

 Take a hike around the Scenic Rim

 If photogenic mountains are your thing, head to the Scenic Rim in the Gold Coast hinterland.
 Known as Australia's Green Cauldron, these lush mountains were once a volcanic hotspot.
-A list of the top 30 Scenic Rim walks includes trails that take you to breathtaking lookouts, rock pools and rainforest gorges.
+Choose from over a dozen trails that take you to breathtaking lookouts, rock pools and rainforest gorges.
 Prefer to see the Scenic Rim from the air?
 Gold Coast-based Hot Air offers hot air balloon rides over the region.